 Basically, you have two options:

-How to Measure a Suitcase Using a Regular Scale
+Option 1: Measure Your Suitcase Using a Regular Scale

 If you’re rarely traveling, a regular scale is more than enough.
-However, if you’re often traveling and need to check the weight regularly, consider investing in a luggage scale.
-For example, you would want to check if you’re not overweight with your snacks and souvenirs for your return flight.
+However, if you’re traveling commonly and need to check the weight regularly, consider investing in a luggage scale.
+They’re really useful for return flights, when you’ve packed your suitcase full of souvenirs, and when a regular scale isn’t available.

 If you have one or you’re about to purchase, they’re really easy to use.
 Just place the luggage handle inside the luggage scales strap and pick up your case with the luggage scales handle.
 You’ll get a correct measurement, usually with two decimal points after the first number.
 A huge plus is that you can do it anywhere – At the airport, at home or the hotel preparing for your return flight.